AhmedAbdullahShushom/Gem-cmd/README.md

 # Gem-cmd
-Python code to run Gemini ai response from the command prompt Put the .bat and .py files in your admin folder or whatever terminal you're running your command prompt from.
+Very simple minimalistic Python code to run Gemini AI response from the command prompt Put the *.bat* and *.py* files in your admin folder or whatever terminal you're running your command prompt from.
 In the Python file, line 12, put your own AI key in.
+Install the necessary library by typing
+ ``pip install google-generativeai``
+In your terminal or CMD.